-A Fraternity is a sense of home; a sense that young men lose when moving away to attend college or some who never had to begin with.
-A Fraternity surrounds its members with a family of individuals whose goal is the improvement of its members.
+A Fraternity is a sense of home; a sense that young men lose when moving away to attend college or some who never had it to begin with.
+A Fraternity surrounds its members with a family of individuals whose goal is the growth and development of its members.